andrewcooke/choochoo/docs/impulse.md

 numbers so it decays more quickly when we don't train.

-(By the way, if you hadn't guessed already, the "FF" in FF-Model stands for Fitness / Fatigue.).
+(By the way, if you hadn't guessed already, the "FF" in FF-Model stands for Fitness / Fatigue.)

 ### Seriously?

 If that seems completely arbitrary, well, yeah.
-But it seems to work.
+But it works.
 People dreamt this up and then went away and tested it, and found it does a decent job.

 The cynic in me suspects this works because people are difficult to experiment on reliably.
 I'll discuss this below when looking at